Skip to content

 Summary

-XAIGATE is a 2023-vintage, US-based, non-custodial crypto payment gateway with genuinely best-in-class pricing for the SMB segment — free plan up to 500 transactions per month, 0.2% flat above that, no setup, no minimums, no reserves.
-The non-custodial wallet-to-wallet model eliminates counterparty risk on funds.
-Five open-source PHP plugins let small e-commerce shops go live in under an hour.
-None of that translates into a serious iGaming option.
-XAIGATE holds no payments license in any major jurisdiction, has no SoftSwiss / EveryMatrix / Slotegrator connectors, no public casino references, no gambling licenses, an explicit no-KYC default and a parallel XGATE utility-token presale running on the same brand.
-The Trustpilot footprint is one review.
-For SMB e-commerce and crypto donations it works.
-For regulated iGaming it does not.
+XAIGATE is a 2023-vintage, US-based, non-custodial crypto payment gateway with the best pricing in the SMB segment: a free plan up to 500 transactions a month, 0.2% flat above that, no setup, no minimums, no reserves.
+The non-custodial wallet-to-wallet model removes counterparty risk on funds, and five open-source PHP plugins let small e-commerce shops go live in under an hour.
+None of that makes it a serious iGaming option.
+XAIGATE holds no payments license in any major jurisdiction, has no SoftSwiss / EveryMatrix / Slotegrator connectors, no public casino references, no gambling licenses, an explicit no-KYC default and a parallel XGATE utility-token presale running on the same brand, and the Trustpilot footprint is one review.
+It does the job for SMB e-commerce and crypto donations.
+Regulated iGaming is a different bar, and XAIGATE does not clear it.

 Strongest Point

 Pricing and accessibility for SMBs.
-Free plan for the first 500 transactions per month, 0.2% standard above that, 0.15% premium tier — the lowest published headline rates in the crypto processor category.
-No setup fees, no monthly subscription, no rolling reserves, no merchant minimums, free outgoing transactions on the XAIGATE side.
-Combined with self-serve onboarding through wallet.xaigate.com, optional KYC, five open-source plugins for the major PHP e-commerce platforms and the non-custodial architecture that eliminates counterparty fund risk, the SMB onboarding economics are genuinely attractive.
-For a small Shopify-tier merchant, a Curacao crypto casino testing crypto deposits, or a high-risk e-commerce store that has been de-banked by traditional PSPs, XAIGATE is a low-cost, low-friction starting point.
+The free plan for the first 500 transactions a month, 0.2% standard above that and a 0.15% premium tier are the lowest published headline rates in the crypto processor category, with no setup fees, no monthly subscription, no rolling reserves, no merchant minimums and free outgoing transactions on the XAIGATE side.
+Combined with self-serve onboarding through wallet.xaigate.com, optional KYC, five open-source plugins for the major PHP e-commerce platforms and the non-custodial architecture that removes counterparty fund risk, the SMB onboarding economics are attractive.
+For a small Shopify-tier merchant, a Curacao crypto casino testing crypto deposits, or a high-risk e-commerce store de-banked by traditional PSPs, XAIGATE is a low-cost, low-friction starting point.

 Key Limitation

 Regulatory positioning and operational maturity.
-XAIGATE holds no MAS, VARA, MiCA, FCA or US state money transmitter license despite marketing implicit alignment with most of them.
-The default no-KYC merchant onboarding is incompatible with AML5/AML6 requirements that MGA, UKGC and Isle of Man impose on payment counterparties.
-There are zero published casino references, zero SoftSwiss / EveryMatrix / Slotegrator connectors, and the parallel XGATE token presale on the same brand creates institutional-vendor-diligence friction that the licensed alternatives (CoinsPaid, CoinGate, BVNK) do not.
-The Trustpilot record is one review.
-Stack these factors and the operational risk picture is materially higher than for any of the comparable established crypto processors.
+XAIGATE holds no MAS, VARA, MiCA, FCA or US state money transmitter license despite marketing implicit alignment with most of them, and the default no-KYC merchant onboarding is incompatible with the AML5/AML6 requirements MGA, UKGC and Isle of Man impose on payment counterparties.
+There are no published casino references, no SoftSwiss / EveryMatrix / Slotegrator connectors, and the parallel XGATE token presale on the same brand creates institutional-vendor-diligence friction that the licensed alternatives (CoinsPaid, CoinGate, BVNK) do not.
+The Trustpilot record is one review, and the WordPress.org plugin listing was closed in February 2025 for 'Guideline Violation', two more credibility signals on the negative side.
+Stack these factors and the operational risk picture is materially higher than for any comparable established crypto processor.

 Recommendation

-Use XAIGATE if you are a SMB e-commerce shop, a crypto donation platform, a Curacao-licensed crypto casino in test mode, or a de-banked high-risk merchant — and your monthly transaction count is plausibly in the hundreds to low thousands.
-The free plan plus the 0.2% standard rate are real and the non-custodial model removes the worst category of counterparty risk.
-Treat XAIGATE as an experiment vendor, not as your primary rail.
-Skip XAIGATE if you operate under MGA, UKGC, Isle of Man, FCA, MAS or any US gaming license, if you need a MiCA-licensed crypto counterparty for EU compliance, if you run on SoftSwiss or EveryMatrix and want a pre-built connector, if you need fiat off-ramp at the gateway layer, or if your compliance team is uncomfortable evaluating a payments product that shares its brand with a speculative token presale.
-For any of those use cases CoinsPaid, CoinGate, BVNK, B2BINPAY or BitPay is a better-fit choice with a longer track record.
+Use XAIGATE if you are a SMB e-commerce shop, a crypto donation platform, a Curacao-licensed crypto casino in test mode, or a de-banked high-risk merchant, and your monthly transaction count is plausibly in the hundreds to low thousands.
+The free plan plus the 0.2% standard rate are real, and the non-custodial model removes the worst category of counterparty risk, so treat XAIGATE as an experiment vendor rather than a primary rail.
+Skip XAIGATE if you operate under MGA, UKGC, Isle of Man, FCA, MAS or any US gaming license, if you need a MiCA-licensed crypto counterparty for EU compliance, if you run on SoftSwiss or EveryMatrix and want a pre-built connector, if you need a fiat off-ramp at the gateway layer, or if your compliance team is uncomfortable evaluating a payments product that shares its brand with a speculative token presale.
+For any of those, CoinsPaid, CoinGate, BVNK, B2BINPAY or BitPay is a better-fit choice with a longer track record.
 Updated May 2026.

 Pros

 • Best-in-class SMB pricing.
-Free plan for the first 500 transactions per month — genuinely zero, not a time-limited trial.
-Standard at 0.2% per transaction, Premium at 0.15%.
-No setup fees, no monthly subscription, no rolling reserves, no merchant minimums, free outgoing transactions.
-The 0.2% rate is the lowest published headline rate in the crypto processor category — BitPay is 1%, Coinbase Commerce 1%, NOWPayments 0.5-1%, CoinsPaid 0.8-1.5%, B2BINPAY 0.4% Merchant (down to 0.05% only at enterprise volume).
-For a SMB merchant the all-in economics genuinely undercut the field.
+The free plan covers the first 500 transactions a month, zero rather than a time-limited trial, with Standard at 0.2% per transaction and Premium at 0.15%, no setup fees, no monthly subscription, no rolling reserves, no merchant minimums and free outgoing transactions.
+The 0.2% rate is the lowest published headline rate in the category against BitPay at 1%, Coinbase Commerce at 1%, NOWPayments at 0.5-1%, CoinsPaid at 0.8-1.5% and B2BINPAY at 0.4% Merchant (down to 0.05% only at enterprise volume), so for a SMB merchant the all-in economics undercut the field.

 • Non-custodial wallet-to-wallet architecture.
-XAIGATE never holds merchant or player funds — payments flow directly from the payer wallet to the merchant wallet, with the gateway just generating the address and notifying the merchant after on-chain confirmation.
-Eliminates counterparty risk on funds, removes the gateway as a freeze/seizure vector, and means there is no honeypot for an attacker to drain in a security incident.
-The structural opposite of custodial competitors like BitPay and Coinbase Commerce.
+XAIGATE never holds merchant or player funds, since payments flow directly from the payer wallet to the merchant wallet while the gateway only generates the address and notifies the merchant after on-chain confirmation.
+That removes counterparty risk on funds, takes the gateway out as a freeze or seizure vector, and leaves no honeypot for an attacker to drain in a security incident, the structural opposite of custodial competitors like BitPay and Coinbase Commerce.

-• Stablecoin-first asset support — USDT, USDC, DAI, PYUSD — across multiple chains (Ethereum, Tron, BNB Smart Chain, Solana).
-Lets merchants offer the player a choice of chain at checkout: USDT on Tron settles in seconds with sub-dollar network fees; USDC on Solana is near-instant; PYUSD is supported alongside the main stablecoins.
-Stablecoins are the dominant deposit asset in serious crypto gambling and crypto e-commerce — designing around them rather than treating them as an afterthought is a real fit advantage.
+• Stablecoin-first asset support (USDT, USDC, DAI, PYUSD) across Ethereum, Tron, BNB Smart Chain and Solana.
+Merchants can offer the player a choice of chain at checkout, where USDT on Tron settles in seconds with sub-dollar network fees, USDC on Solana is near-instant, and PYUSD sits alongside the main stablecoins.
+Stablecoins are the dominant deposit asset in serious crypto gambling and crypto e-commerce, so designing around them rather than treating them as an afterthought is a real fit advantage.

 • Self-serve onboarding with optional KYC.
-Account creation and first API key are dashboard-driven; no sales call required for low-volume merchants.
-The 'no-KYC' default is honest about the trade-off — fast onboarding in exchange for taking on more of the AML and Travel Rule burden yourself — and it is a real fit for high-risk verticals (adult content, CBD, supplements, kratom) that have been de-banked by traditional PSPs.
-For Curacao crypto casinos testing volume, it removes the typical 2-4 week KYB onboarding wait.
+Account creation and the first API key are dashboard-driven with no sales call for low-volume merchants.
+The no-KYC default is upfront about the trade-off, namely fast onboarding in exchange for carrying more of the AML and Travel Rule burden yourself, and it is a real fit for high-risk verticals (adult content, CBD, supplements, kratom) de-banked by traditional PSPs.
+For Curacao crypto casinos testing volume it removes the usual 2-4 week KYB onboarding wait.

 • Gas Station network-fee subsidy.
 XAIGATE absorbs some on-chain gas costs for merchants on Ethereum and other gas-heavy networks, reducing the all-in cost of acceptance.
-Network fees of $5-15 per transaction on Ethereum mainnet can otherwise destroy the conversion math on smaller deposits; the Gas Station feature makes Ethereum-based USDC and DAI acceptance economically viable for sub-$50 transaction sizes.
+Network fees of $5-15 per transaction on Ethereum mainnet can otherwise destroy the conversion math on smaller deposits, and the Gas Station makes Ethereum-based USDC and DAI acceptance economically viable for sub-$50 transaction sizes.

 Cons

 • No publicly verifiable payments or VASP license in any major jurisdiction.
-No MAS Major Payment Institution despite Singapore-focused marketing, no VARA VASP despite UAE marketing, no MiCA CASP, no FCA registration, no US state money transmitter license despite the Garland, Texas headquarters, no FinCEN MSB registration.
-'MAS-aligned' and 'VARA-aligned' marketing language refers to design intent, not licensed status.
-For any regulated iGaming operator the absence of licensed-counterparty status is a binary disqualifier.
+No MAS Major Payment Institution despite Singapore-focused marketing, no VARA VASP despite UAE marketing, no MiCA CASP, no FCA registration, no US state money transmitter license despite the Garland, Texas headquarters and no FinCEN MSB registration.
+The 'MAS-aligned' and 'VARA-aligned' language refers to design intent rather than licensed status, and for any regulated iGaming operator the absence of licensed-counterparty status is a binary disqualifier.

 • No iGaming track record.
-Zero published casino references, zero SoftSwiss / EveryMatrix / Slotegrator pre-built connectors, zero gambling licenses, no MGA or UKGC-approved counterparty status.
-The gambling positioning is content marketing without supporting product evidence.
-CoinsPaid has 500+ named casino clients and EUR 9.1B+ processed in 2024; XAIGATE has neither.
-For regulated gambling operators the gap is structural, not incremental.
+No published casino references, no SoftSwiss / EveryMatrix / Slotegrator pre-built connectors, no gambling licenses and no MGA or UKGC-approved counterparty status.
+The gambling positioning is content marketing without supporting product evidence; CoinsPaid has 500+ named casino clients and EUR 9.1B+ processed in 2024 and XAIGATE has neither, so for regulated gambling operators the gap is structural rather than incremental.

-• Default no-KYC merchant onboarding posture is incompatible with regulated gambling compliance.
-AML5 and AML6 expectations under MGA, UKGC and Isle of Man regimes require licensed payment counterparties with full KYC/KYB on every merchant, Travel Rule data exchange, sanctions screening and PEP monitoring.
-XAIGATE markets no-KYC as a feature.
+• Default no-KYC merchant onboarding, which is incompatible with regulated gambling compliance.
+AML5 and AML6 expectations under the MGA, UKGC and Isle of Man regimes require licensed payment counterparties with full KYC/KYB on every merchant, Travel Rule data exchange, sanctions screening and PEP monitoring, and XAIGATE markets no-KYC as a feature.
 The two cannot coexist on a regulated operator's compliance map.

-• Parallel XGATE token presale on the same brand.
-A speculative utility token with staking, loyalty rewards and tokenomics is being sold to retail investors on the same domain as the payments product.
-Technically separate; commercially co-branded.
-Most institutional compliance teams will not evaluate a payments vendor whose parent brand is simultaneously selling a retail token.
-CoinsPaid, CoinGate, BVNK, B2BINPAY and BitPay do not pair payment products with retail token presales.
+• A parallel XGATE token presale on the same brand.
+A speculative utility token with staking, loyalty rewards and tokenomics is being sold to retail investors on the same domain as the payments product, technically separate but commercially co-branded.
+Most institutional compliance teams will not evaluate a payments vendor whose parent brand is simultaneously selling a retail token, where CoinsPaid, CoinGate, BVNK, B2BINPAY and BitPay do not pair payment products with retail token presales.

 • Effectively no third-party review record.
-One Trustpilot review (3.7/5, positive, N=1).
-No G2 listing.
-No Capterra listing.
-No Glassdoor footprint.
-The self-reported figures on xaigate.com (339,000 happy clients vs 3,186 merchants vs 1,031 customer reviews vs 427 votes) conflict across pages on the same domain.
-For a product positioning as a global gateway across 60-100+ countries, the absence of meaningful independent validation is itself a credibility signal — and an unresolved due-diligence problem.
+One Trustpilot review (3.7/5, positive, N=1), no G2 listing, no Capterra listing and no Glassdoor footprint, while the self-reported figures on xaigate.com (339,000 happy clients versus 3,186 merchants versus 1,031 customer reviews versus 427 votes) conflict across pages on the same domain.
+For a product positioning as a global gateway across 60-100+ countries, the absence of meaningful independent validation is its own credibility signal and an unresolved due-diligence problem.

-• Thin developer ecosystem outside the PHP plugins.
-No npm package, no Python SDK, no Ruby gem, no Java client, no .NET library, no native iOS or Android mobile SDK, no React Native or Flutter helper.
-Documentation lives on marketing pages rather than a dedicated docs.xaigate.com developer portal.
-For an engineering-led iGaming operator building a custom checkout, the SDK coverage is materially behind Stripe, Adyen, BVNK or even NOWPayments.
-The plugin route works for SMB e-commerce; everything else is REST-from-scratch.
+• A thin developer ecosystem outside the PHP plugins.
+No npm package, no Python SDK, no Ruby gem, no Java client, no .NET library, no native iOS or Android mobile SDK and no React Native or Flutter helper, with documentation living on marketing pages rather than a dedicated docs.xaigate.com developer portal.
+For an engineering-led iGaming operator building a custom checkout, the SDK coverage is materially behind Stripe, Adyen, BVNK or even NOWPayments; the plugin route works for SMB e-commerce, and everything else is REST-from-scratch.

 Ready to evaluate XAIGATE for your business?